MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-deploy.md

 ## Additional solutions

-To import, follow steps in [Import additional solutions with the Configuration Migration tool](patient-scheduling-screening-template-deploy.md?import-additional-solutions-with-the-configuration-migration-tool), below.
+To import, follow the steps in [Import additional solutions with the Configuration Migration tool](patient-scheduling-screening-template-deploy.md?import-additional-solutions-with-the-configuration-migration-tool), below.

 1. Crisis Portal
-   1. Stand up new portal with **Portal Template** = **Portal from Blank**.
+   1. Stand up a new portal with **Portal Template** = **Portal from Blank**.
    2. Use the Configuration Migration tool to import Crisis Portal: DataPackage.zip.
    3. **Import Outcome**: Successful after clearing all search history/cache.

 2. Marketing Data Package
-   1. Data package contains customer journeys, segments, and marketing emails entities.
+   1. The data package contains customer journeys, segments, and marketing emails entities.
    2. Use the Configuration Migration tool to import Marketing Data Package: DataPackage.zip.

 ## Omnichannel capabilities